JdeRobot/RoboticsAcademy/_pages/user_guide.md

 ```

 ## Windows
-For Windows machines, GPU acceleration to Docker is an experimental approach and can be implemented as per instructions given [here](https://www.docker.com/blog/wsl-2-gpu-support-is-here/).
+For Windows machines, GPU acceleration to Docker can be implemented with WSL2 as per instructions given [here](https://docs.docker.com/desktop/gpu/#using-nvidia-gpus-with-wsl2).